evchogg/Review/README.md

 # Dining Review Spring Application
-This is an application, which is composed of people, their orders and different dishes.
-A person can make multiple orders and in the process rate multiple dishes.
+A spring boot application, in which a person orders a dish and rates it.